Mango Hill, Queensland: Education

-St Benedict's Catholic Primary School is a Catholic primary (Prep-6) school for boys and girls at 22 St Benedict's Close (27.2324°S 153.0339°E).
-In 2017, the school had an enrolment of 645 students with 39 teachers (33 full-time equivalent) and 31 non-teaching staff (19 full-time equivalent).
+St Benedict's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at 22 St Benedict's Close (27.2324°S 153.0339°E).
+In 2023, the school had an enrolment of 754 students with 49 teachers (41 full-time equivalent) and 32 non-teaching staff (19 full-time equivalent).

-St Benedict's College is a Catholic secondary (7-12) school for boys and girls at 21 St Benedict's Close (27.2325°S 153.0341°E).
-In 2017, the school had an enrolment of 513 students with 42 teachers (40 full-time equivalent) and 28 non-teaching staff (19 full-time equivalent).
+St Benedict's College is a Catholic secondary (7–12) school for boys and girls at 21 St Benedict's Close (27.2325°S 153.0341°E).
+In 2023, the school had an enrolment of 1,011 students with 73 teachers (73 full-time equivalent) and 46 non-teaching staff (35 full-time equivalent).

 Community groups

 The Mango Hill Group of the Queensland Country Women's Association meets at Danzy Buchanan Park on Chermside Road.

+The Mango Hill Progress Association was founded in 1986 and manages operations of the Mango Hill Community Centre at Danzy Buchanan Park and the adjacent Kubler tennis courts on behalf of the City of Moreton Bay council.
+The association advocates for local residents on various community issues in addition to hosting community activities including annual Christmas carols and regular skate nights.

 Transport

 Mango Hill railway station and Mango Hill East railway station opened on 4 October 2016.

 The 681 and 682 local loop bus service provides transport throughout the suburb connecting it to train services at Mango Hill railway station.
 The 687 service runs from Mango Hill railway station to the nearby suburb of North Lakes conducting a loop in North Lakes.
 The 680 bus also travels along Anzac Avenue providing connections to Redcliffe and Chermside via Petrie and Strathpine.